-When the weather turns cold and dark, many of us begin dreaming of our next holiday.
-If you’re feeling the pinch, however, it can be difficult to justify spending money on things that aren’t strictly necessary.
-But we all deserve a break, and the good news is that special, relaxing holidays can be far more affordable than you think.
+When the weather is cold and dark, many of us dream of going on holiday.
+However, if you’re feeling the pinch, it can be tricky to justify spending money on things that aren’t strictly necessary.
+But we all deserve a break, and the good news is that relaxing, memorable holidays can be far more affordable than you think.

 From sun-drenched southern Spain to Bulgaria’s Black Sea coast, here are eight Mediterranean all-inclusive hotspots that won’t break the bank.